corda/corda/docs/source/generating-a-node.rst

 The node is configured by editing its ``node.conf`` file.
 You install CorDapps on the node by dropping the CorDapp JARs into the ``cordapps`` folder.

+In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file` for more information), the ``certificates`` directory is filled with pre-configured keystores if the required keystores do not exist.
+This ensures that developers can get the nodes working as quickly as possible.
+However, these pre-configured keystores are not secure.
+To learn more see :doc:`permissioning`.

 Node naming
 -----------
 A node's name must be a valid X.500 distinguished name.
-In order to be compatible with other implementations (particularly TLS implementations), we constrain the allowed X.500 attribute types to a subset of the minimum supported set for X.509 certificates (specified in RFC 3280), plus the locality attribute:
+In order to be compatible with other implementations (particularly TLS implementations), we constrain the allowed X.500 name attribute types to a subset of the minimum supported set for X.509 certificates (specified in RFC 3280), plus the locality attribute:

 * Organization (O)
 * State (ST)
 * Locality (L)
 * Country (C)
 * Organizational-unit (OU)
-* Common name (CN) (only used for service identities)
+* Common name (CN)

+``State`` should be avoided unless required to differentiate from other ``localities`` with the same or similar names at the country level.
+For example, London (GB) would not need a ``state``, but St Ives would (there are two, one in Cornwall, one in Cambridgeshire).
+As legal entities in Corda are likely to be located in major cities, this attribute is not expected to be present in the majority of names, but is an option for the cases which require it.

 The name must also obey the following constraints:

-* The organisation, locality and country attributes are present
+* The ``organisation``, ``locality`` and ``country`` attributes are present

-    * The state, organisational-unit and common name attributes are optional
+    * The ``state``, ``organisational-unit`` and ``common name`` attributes are optional

 * The fields of the name have the following maximum character lengths: